-This package consists of a number of tools that pertain to the analysis and exploration of statistical interactions in the context of regression.
-Some of these features, especially those that pertain to visualization, are not exactly impossible to do oneself but are tedious and error-prone when done “by hand.”
-Most things in
+This package consists of a number of tools for the analysis and interpretation of statistical interactions in regression models.
+Some of these features, especially those that pertain to visualization, are not highly labor-intensive to do oneself but are tedious and error-prone when done “by hand.”

 Quick rundown of features:

 - simple slopes analysis

 - calculation of Johnson-Neyman intervals

 - visualization of predicted and observed values using